 The APD Narcotics Unit Investigates all types of narcotics violations, processes patrol narcotic administrative cases, and assists other APD investigative details, including Metro Response, District Representatives, as well as assisting local, state and federal agencies.
 In addition, the unit works with confidential informants, does surveillance, conducts search warrants and acts in an undercover capacity.

-The Nuisance Abatement Unit is composed of two Detectives and one Sergeant.
+The Nuisance Abatement Unit is composed of one Detective and one Sergeant.
 The Nuisance Abatement Unit works “behind the scenes” with property owners and other city departments in an attempt to first gain voluntary compliance with properties that have been deemed a “nuisance”.
 If voluntary compliance is not met then detectives utilize various statutes to remedy the nuisance.

 The Office of Community Liaison (OCL) works in each of APD's 4 regions as dictated by the needs of the department and the community.
 Outreach objectives include, but are not limited to: